- Shenmue 3 release date: August 27, 2019

 - Price: TBA

-The game is pegged for release in December 2017.
-But as anyone who has ever pledged a Kickstarter campaign knows, with a creation this massive, and with no small amount of expectation on its shoulders, delays seem inevitable.
-So take that timeline with a grain of salt.
+For anyone who has ever pledged a Kickstarter campaign, that release date push won't come as much of a surprise.
+With a creation this massive, and with no small amount of expectation on its shoulders, delays seem inevitable.
+We'd suggest that you should still take that release timeline with a large grain of the proverbial salt.

 All the game’s many fans would love nothing more than a look at exactly what they’ll be doing in the sequel.
 Suzuki said early on in the project that it would take $10 million to make the new game a true open world experience, although he didn’t explain exactly what he meant by that.
 He does have the backing of Sony on top of the crowdsourced funds, so maybe those open world mechanics are still something that we’ll see in the final product.
 Fingers crossed.

 The Gamescom trailer did show off Shenmue 3's gameplay for the first time, albeit in a more cinematic manner than usual, and suggests there'll be more of the kind of martial arts, talking, and exploring that makes up the original double bill, while Suzuki himself has confirmed the iconic Quick Time Events, will be making a return.

 As for the battles themselves, Suzuki revealed on an update in Shenmue's Kickstarter page that he wanted "to do something a little different" this time around.
 "We have been running some tests, and well, it’s not a game like Virtua Fighter that is about timing.
 So, I hope it will take the form of a puzzle game that anyone can play with a strong emphasis on choreography.”

 Watch Shenmue 3's debut trailer right here